QingweiMeng1234/project_2/README.md

 To run the code:
 1. ```sbt clean package```
-2. You can run any of the function by supplying the `file.csv`, `algorithm`, `inputs`, see examples below:
+2. You can run any of the function by supplying the `file.csv`, `algorithm`, `inputs`, see example below:

 ```
 // Linux